- Global Komaba

 - Lectures in Global Liberal Arts I - III

-- Seminar in Global Liberal Arts I - V - 6 credits from one of the Japanese Language courses offered at Komaba Campus:
+- Seminar in Global Liberal Arts I - V - 6 credits from the Japanese Language courses offered at Komaba Campus

 - The above are the minimum requirements.
 Students are welcome to take other courses offered at either the Komaba Campus or the Hongo Campus.
 However, only the courses listed above in 1 and 2 will be counted as credits for the GSA Program.
 Please note that some courses have enrollment restrictions and are not open to exchange students.